-For those students attending school in a face-to-face environment, teachers will take attendance using the same systems that were in place prior to the COVID-19 pandemic.
+For those students attending school in a face-to-face environment, teachers will take attendance using the same systems that were in place prior to the COVID pandemic.
 Please see the chart for when a student is not physically present at school.

 - The method of instructional engagement determines the attendance code used.
 A "guest" would be a student invited to an online course from an online course teacher.
-The face-to-face teacher and online teacher must communicate regarding attendance in the online synchronous class. - A teacher whether online or face-to-face, has access to all Skyward codes. - We can use remote instruction for students who are not physically present at school for ANY reason, (even for reasons other than COVID-19). - Documented attendance must occur on the day when the student is not physically present at school.
+The face-to-face teacher and online teacher must communicate regarding attendance in the online synchronous class. - A teacher whether online or face-to-face, has access to all Skyward codes. - We can use remote instruction for students who are not physically present at school for ANY reason, (even for reasons other than COVID-19).

+Documented attendance must occur on the day when the student is not physically present at school.

-Per the Texas Education Agency for Covid-19 attendance-taking, students engaged in online learning, funding for attendance procedures are determined by grade:
+Per the Texas Education Agency for COVID attendance taking, students engaged in online learning, funding for attendance procedures are determined by grade:

-- PreK 2 student attendance will be determined via their \Asynchronous instructional time. - Grades 3 12 student attendance can be determined in using the Synchronous instructional time or the \Asynchronous instructional time.
+- For Pre-K 2, student attendance will be determined via their \asynchronous instructional time. - For grades 3 12, student attendance can be determined in using the synchronous instructional time or the \asynchronous instructional time.

-\Tracking daily student engagement in Asynchronous instruction will be the responsibility of the teacher of record for the student for each grade level or course.
+\Tracking daily student engagement in asynchronous instruction will be the responsibility of the teacher of record for the student for each grade level or course.
 Teachers will use the functionality of the LMS usage analytics to determine engagement in any subject that has occurred by 11:59 p.m. on that day in order to award asynchronous attendance.

-Per TEA https://tea.texas.gov/sites/default/files/covid/SY-2020-21-Attendance-and-Enrollment.pdf, we can use remote instruction for students who are absent for ANY reason, (even for reasons other than COVID-19) and receive funding.
-Posted June 30, 2020, TEA states that one of the two methods of remote instruction is an acceptable way to provide instruction to students for 20-21 school year and continue to receive funding for those students.
-Documented attendance/engagement must occur on the day of the absence.
+Per TEA https://tea.texas.gov/sites/default/files/covid/SY-2020-21-Attendance-and-Enrollment.pdf, we can use remote instruction for students who are absent for any reason, even for reasons other than COVID, and receive funding.
+Posted June 30, 2020, TEA states that one of the two methods of remote instruction is an acceptable way to provide instruction to students for 2020-21 school year and continue to receive funding for those students.
+Documented attendance and engagement must occur on the day of the absence.